lzhchn0/nginx-tomcat/README.md

 # nginx-tomcat
 An operator for Nginx-tomcat which execute the reconciliation accurately, thoroughly, and avoiding any adverse effects.
-An operator is targetting auto-healing and auto-defense
+An operator is targetting self-healing and self-defense